 A ‘Shop Now’ button takes a step out of the process for the consumer.
 They no longer have to follow a link to your website and this reduces the risk of cart abandonment.
 Not sure how to add a call to action button?
 Or if you’ve got the right content behind the button?
 Speak to my team to ensure what your audience is seeing is enough to convince them to open their wallets.

 This shouldn’t be considered a trend.
 Inclusivity is something all brands should strive for, both in marketing and in the workplace, regardless of how important consumers perceive it to be at the time.
-Still, it’s worth noting that if your brand consistently lacks diversity in its marketing, consumers will notice and will be (understandably) turned off by your brand stuck in the 20th century.
+Ensure that your eCommerce website caters to global audiences by accepting all major payment methods, either through collaboration with companies like FastSpring or using your own programming skills to build a more inclusive platform.
+In addition, when it comes to marketing, it’s worth noting that if your brand consistently lacks diversity, consumers will notice and will be (understandably) turned off by your brand stuck in the 20th century.

-Marketing Charts found these startling statistics above, demonstrating the importance of consumers seeing their identities recognised in ads.
+Marketing Charts found these startling statistics above, demonstrating the importance of consumers seeing their identities recognised in ads and check out options.
 On top of this, they found that 62% of respondents base their perception of a brand on its amount of diversity, or lack of it.